AndreiKeino/CSharp-like-properties-in-python/README.md

 ### 1. A bit less of typing.
 ### 2. Better code structuring.
 ## Cons:
-### 1. The implementation can miss something that can be done with good old propertty declaration.
+### 1. The implementation can miss something that can be done with good old property declaration.

 ##### functions get_all_nested and free_var are borrowed from repository at https://github.com/sansyrox/nestd
 ##### with many thanks to sansyrox